 With the Marriott Rewards® Premier Credit Card, you’ll receive 15 Elite credits after account opening and another 15 Elite credits each year after your account anniversary.
 That will automatically grant you Silver Elite status, which requires only 10 Elite credits to qualify.

-As a Silver Elite member, you’ll earn a 20 percent bonus on base points earned during stays, plus free standard in-room Wi-Fi, priority late checkout and a slew of other perks.
+As a Silver Elite member, you’ll earn a 20% bonus on base points earned during stays, plus free standard in-room Wi-Fi, priority late checkout and a slew of other perks.

 If you’re already a big spender, you can earn one additional credit toward Elite status for every $3,000 you spend to get you closer to enjoying Gold Elite benefits.